Ear Plugs vs. Ear Muffs: What Works Best?

 Ear plugs and Ear Muffs

-Occupational noise exposure can cause permanent hearing loss if workers aren’t adequately protected.
+Occupational noise exposure can cause permanent noise-induced hearing loss if workers aren’t adequately protected.
 That’s why the Occupational Safety and Health Administration (OSHA) has established clear limits on workplace noise levels.

 According to OSHA, the permissible exposure limit (PEL) is 90 A-weighted decibels (dBA) over an 8-hour work shift.
 For every five dBA increase above that, the safe exposure time is cut in half.